tmandzak/CarND-Vehicle-Detection-P5/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-The whole solution is implemented in a form of a class `VehicleDetection` defined in the file `VehicleDetection.py` and an IPython notebook `P5_Mandzak.ipynb` responsible for instantiating the class, run the pipline and draw illustrations by calling corresponding methods.
+The whole solution is implemented in a form of a class `VehicleDetection` defined in the file `VehicleDetection.py` and an IPython notebook `P5_Mandzak.ipynb` responsible for instantiating the class, running the pipline, drawing illustrations and generating video output mostly by calling corresponding methods.
 Names of methods responsible for drawing start with `draw_`.
 All input paramenters of the pipeline are passed to constructor, parameters used for the final result are specified as default values of constructor's paramenters.
+All lines of code referenced below correspond to `VehicleDetection.py` and cell numbers to `P5_Mandzak.ipynb`.

 ### Writeup / README